Azure/azure-quickstart-templates/201-vm-vmss-flexible-orchestration-mode/README.md

 This template will provision N number of virtual machines with your choice in a single VNET.
 Every VM will be provisioned with a Network Interface and a Public IP resource.
-All the VMs will be provisioned in a Virtual Machine Scale Set.
-A single storage account will be provisioned to store the diagnostic information.
+All the VMs will be provisioned in a Virtual Machine Scale Set in Flexible Orchestration Mode.
-If you provision 3 VM’s with this template, your resources will look like below in the resource group.
+If you provision 3 VM’s with this template, your resources will look similar to this in the resource group.

 ![template resources](images/resources.png "template resource objects")